Code-Institute-Submissions/Author-Site/README.md

 * As a logged in user I can delete my account.
 * As a logged in user I can save my payment details.
 * As a logged in user I can edit my profile details.
-* As a logged in user I can sign up for email updates about upcoming books.
 * As a logged in user I can view my order history.
 * As a logged in user I can view the shipping status of my order.
 * As a logged in user I can submit fan art.